 Delicious foods of the world, where would we be without the delicious food when travelling and experimenting with our taste buds from restaurant to restaurant?

-Tell me now, who doesn’t love travelling into another country to try various foods, with the different flavours and to eat as the locals would eat, it’s why you go travel, to begin with.
+Tell me, who doesn’t love travelling to another country to try various foods, with the different flavours and to eat as the locals would eat, it’s why you go travel, to begin with to saviour different cultures.